-One of the cheapest ways to travel somewhere affordably is to share the costs of a vehicle that’s already going there.
-Using Poparide (full disclaimer: that’s us!), a ridesharing platform with over 250,000 members in Canada, drivers post their empty seats from Toronto to Ottawa and passengers pay for their fair share of the trip.
+One of the cheapest ways to travel affordably is to share the costs of a vehicle that’s already heading in the same direction.
+Using Poparide (full disclaimer: that’s us!), a ridesharing platform with over 500,000 members in Canada, drivers post their empty seats from Toronto to Ottawa and passengers pay for their fair share of the trip.

 To ensure safety among the Poparide community, all members have clear profile pictures, reviews of their past rides and can verify their ID to get a badge on their profile.

 People have different reasons to travel.
 Whether it’s for work, a weekend trip to see family, or just for fun, all the reasons are good!
 Filling empty seats in vehicles helps our environmental footprint by increasing vehicle occupancy and taking cars off the road.

 You can find a rideshare from Toronto to Ottawa for around $50 per seat or if you’re driving, you can make around $50 per passenger to help cover your gas.
 You’ve got three empty seats?
 That’s $150 in your pocket for filling those seats on Poparide!